shipshapecode/website-ember/blog/offline-first-prember-and-service-workers.md

 title: Offline First Prember Apps with Service Workers
 ---

+## Offline First Prember Apps with Service Workers

-[ember-service-worker](http://ember-service-worker.com/) is an amazing addon, that makes adding service workers, and offline first support, to your Ember app a breeze.
+[ember-service-worker](http://ember-service-worker.com/) is an amazing Ember addon, that makes adding service workers, and offline first support, to your Ember app a breeze.
 It always "just worked" out of the box for my vanilla Ember apps, but once I started making static sites with Prember, I ran into some unique challenges.
 The main difference is, a normal Ember app just has one `index.html`, but a Prember app has one per route.
 This makes caching the html, with service workers, much harder, and it will be our next topic in the series on [Static Blogs with Prember and Markdown](https://shipshape.io/blog/static-blogs-with-prember-and-markdown/).

+### Installation

 Just like a normal app, you'll want to start by installing `ember-service-worker` itself.